About Montessori

 Education

-Unique Features of a Montessori Program
+Unique Features of a Montessori Education

 Parents exploring the Montessori method frequently want to learn more about the main differences between Montessori and traditional public schools.
 Here is a brief summary!